celery/celery/docs/userguide/tasks.rst

 on what machine the task will run.
 Indeed you can't even know if the task will run in a timely manner, so please be wary of the state you pass on to tasks.

+The ancient async sayings tells us that “asserting the world is the responsibility of the task”.
+What this means is that the world view may have changed since the task was requested, so the task is responsible for making sure the world is how it should be.
+For example if you have a task that reindexes a search engine, and the search engine should only be reindexed at maximum every 5 minutes, then it must be the tasks responsibility to assert that, not the callers.

-One gotcha is Django model objects.
+Another gotcha is Django model objects.
 They shouldn't be passed on as arguments to task classes, it's almost always better to re-fetch the object from the database instead, as there are possible race conditions involved.